What Is End-of-Life Planning: Map a Wise, Meaningful End

 What is End-of-Life Planning?

-End-of-life planning encompasses decisions about medical, legal matters, and personal wishes before passing, ensuring a dignified transition, easing the burden on loved ones, and bringing peace of mind to yourself.
+End-of-life planning encompasses decisions about medical, legal matters, and personal wishes before passing.
+It ensures a dignified transition, eases the burden on loved ones, and brings peace of mind to yourself.

 • A robust end-of-life plan should help you achieve maximum independence and comfort.
-Just like any other plan before it, the final one aims to ensure your wishes are understood and followed.
+The final plan ensures your wishes are understood and followed.

-• With the advice of healthcare professionals, you can prepare advance care planning.
-It’s about the kind of medical attention you’d like to have if you become seriously ill or otherwise unable to communicate your needs.
+• With the advice of healthcare professionals, you can prepare advance care planning for medical attention if you become seriously ill or unable to communicate.

-• The purpose of end-of-life planning is to allow you to prepare for death with dignity and peace of mind.
-Expressing your wishes also helps those close to you to send you off alone the way you want to.
-They’ll feel better off for doing so.
+• The purpose of end-of-life planning is to allow you to prepare for death with dignity.
+Expressing your wishes helps loved ones honor your preferences.

 Why is End-of-Life Planning Important?

-Having a plan encompassing medical preferences, legal arrangements, and personal wishes gives you more control when faced with constraints imposed by aging or illness.
+Having a plan encompassing medical preferences, legal arrangements, and personal wishes gives you more control when faced with aging or illness.

 End-of-Life Planning with Loved Ones

-• Let your loved ones know in advance you want to have an important discussion so that they have some time to prepare.
+• Let your loved ones know in advance you want to discuss important matters.

 • Pace yourself.
-Remember, you don’t need to decide everything in one discussion.
+You don’t need to decide everything in one discussion.

-If you are ready to start planning, download your free digital End-of-Life Planner, valued at £7.50 / $9.
-If you prefer a physical version of this planner, please visit this link here.
+If ready to start planning, download your free digital End-of-Life Planner.
+For a physical version, please visit this link.

 Medical Care Preferences

-• Life-sustaining treatments, which include medical ventilation, renal dialysis, chemotherapy, artificial nutrition, and hydration.
+• Life-sustaining treatments like ventilation, dialysis, chemotherapy, nutrition, and hydration.

 Advance Directives

-• A living will is a legal document that details desired life-sustaining treatments and medical preferences, including pain management and organ donation.
+• A living will detailing life-sustaining treatments, pain management, and organ donation.

 Organ and Tissue Donation